-Development proposals which provide additional public car parking and secure, safe and convenient cycle parking at Berkswell Station will be supported provided these do not fall within Flood Zone 3.
+Development proposals which provide additional public car parking and secure, safe and convenient cycle parking at Berkswell Station will be supported.
 Such proposals could include development of a two storey car park building and / or an extension to the current car park to the west of the West Coast Main Line to increase capacity for rail passengers.
 Landscaping schemes should incorporate appropriate landscaping and tree planting to provide adequate screening, shade and enhancements to the public realm.